analiayogi/SGA_AGA/README.md

 Raw RNA-seq data are publicly available at the DNA Data Bank of Japan (DDBJ).
 The accession number is PRJDB40126.

-The raw counts matrices used as input for the published analysis are available in this repository (one per folder), and were obtained from the raw FASTQ files with fastp (v0.23.4), STAR (v2.7.11b; GRCh38, Ensembl release 111)and featureCounts (v2.0.1), as described in the article.
+The raw counts matrices used as input for the published analysis are available in this repository (one per folder), and were obtained from the raw FASTQ files with fastp (v0.23.4), STAR (v2.7.11b; GRCh38, Ensembl release 111), and featureCounts (v2.0.1), as described in the article.

 ## Repository structure

 - "UCMSC": Includes RNA-seq raw counts matrix from hUCMSCs (six twin pairs), and the R pipeline (differential expression, GSEA, leading-edge analysis, and plots shown in figure 2)

-- "adipogenic_culture": Includes the RNA-seq raw count matrix collected from hUCMSC after 21 days of adipogenic differentiation until day 21 (five pair twins).
+- "adipogenic_culture": Includes the RNA-seq raw count matrix collected from hUCMSC after 21 days of adipogenic differentiation (five twin pairs).
 The R pipeline used for the analysis (differential expression, GSEA, and leading edge analysis) and plots shown in Figure 3B-E and Figure 4, is included.

 ## Sample naming

 Columns names use a condition prefix: S= SGA twin and B= AGA co-twin.
-Sample identifiers were assigned during sequencing and renumbered for figure presentation; the correspondence between original and renumbered identifiers, together with the DDBJ BioSample accesiones, is provided in Supplementary Table 1 of the article.
+Sample identifiers were assigned during sequencing and renumbered for figure presentation; the correspondence between original and renumbered identifiers, together with the DDBJ BioSample accesions, is provided in Supplementary Table 1 of the article.

 For adipogenic differentiation, samples from one twin pair were not available.